beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 "Hah, hah...Did that.
 Do.
 The trick?"
 Choji released his jutsu, breathing hard.</br>
 Part of the wall enclosing Konoha was destroyed, but there appeared to be no damage to the village.
 The flames rising up inside the village had also been blown out.</br>
 Shikamaru patted Choji's shoulder.
 "Nice work".</br>
 Sakura raced over to the broken wall, but her shoulders dropped with regret.
 The bodies had been turned into hunks of flesh beyond repair.
-Ino also bit hr lip.</br>
+Ino also bit her lip.</br>
 "At any rate, we gotta report to the Hokage.
 Sai, sorry, can you take us with your Cartoon Mimicry?"
 Shikamaru quickly gave instructions.
 Naruto also moved to follow Shikamaru.</br>
 "Naruto!"</br>
 Just as Sai pulled our his brush, they heard someone suddenly call out Naruto's name.
 They looked in that direction and saw a man with wide-framed sunglasses and spiky black hair swept up and back running over to the scene.</br>